 I have been teaching multiple subjects with an ever increasingly diverse group of students since 2008, when I graduated from the University of Toledo, with my Bachelor of Art in History and Bachelor of Education in Adolescent/Young Adult Education.
 I have taught history, math, language, reading, test preparation, life skills, business, and vocational skills to students of all ages and all ability types, including students with special needs.
-Over the last five years, I have worked exclusively with students with Autism Spectrum Disorders, helping them to achieve academic and social success in the classroom and community.
-I am currently finishing my Master of Art in Inclusive Education, expecting to graduate this December 2015.
+Over the last seven years, I have worked with students with Autism Spectrum Disorders, Emotional Disturbances, Specific Learning Disabilities, and other special needs, helping them to achieve academic and social success in the classroom and community.
+I received my Master of Art in Inclusive Education in 2016, and am working on my second Master's Degree, A Master of Education in Foundations of Behavior Analysis, expecting to graduate in May 2019.

 It is my belief that every student has the potential to learn anything; it is up to the student, teacher, and parent(s)/guardian(s) to figure out through what medium is best suitable for the learner.
 I am a facilitator, rather than a lecturer; it is critical that the student explain his or her thought process when completing an assignment, so I may evaluate whether or not she or he fully understands the concept.
 I believe that learning can be fun, whether it is reading a book, or playing a game.
 I look forward to working with you and/or your learner through the course of this year!

 Undergraduate Degree: University of Toledo - Bachelors, Education, History

 Graduate Degree: The Ohio State University - Master of Arts, Inclusive Education

 Photography, coloring, painting, yoga, shopping, learning about cultures, going to movies

 College Level American History